TaylorDJones11/TaylorDJones11/README.md

 I'm a Software Engineer from the U.S. After having lived in four other countries, I'm passionate about learning and connecting the world through tech.
 I'm looking to collaborate on fun and challenging projects.

-- 💻 I’m currently learning Ruby and Cloud Fundamentals
+- 💻 I’m currently learning Python and Cloud Fundamentals
 - ☺️ I'm open to opportunities involving open-source projects, hackathons, and apprenticeships
 - ⚡ Fun fact: When I'm not coding, I'm working as a model & commercial actress
 - 💼 Job interests: Software Engineer, Fullstack Developer or Frontend Developer